59de44955ebd/make-mac-machine/README.md

 - Internet connection
 - Current directory must be writable

+### b) macOS
+- Recent macOS system
+- [VMware Fusion Pro 13.5](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Fusion) or later (now [free](https://blogs.vmware.com/workstation/2024/05/vmware-workstation-pro-now-available-free-for-personal-use.html) as in beer)
+- Internet connection
+- Current directory must be writable

 ## Usage

-- Run make-mac-machine.exe, select a macOS version and wait until the tool completed
+- Run `make-mac-machine`, select a macOS version and wait until the tool completed
 - There should now be a new virtual machine in a new folder `macOS-<version>` inside the current directory
-- Open the .vmx file in this folder in Workstation (if the tool failed to open it automatically) and start the machine
+- Open the .vmx file in this folder in Workstation resp.
+Fusion (if the tool failed to open it automatically) and start the machine
 - Install macOS by clicking on "Reinstall macOS"
 - Done.